alshedivat/al-folio/_projects/5_project.md

 <p class="top-one"> </p>

-<h5> <u>Aim</u> : First, to implement the tools in Python/VTK framework and carry out validation studies on incompressible flow over cylinder.
-Next, to caputure the dynamical features of "chanelling phenomenon" as discussed in our work on  <a href="http://127.0.0.1:4000/projects/1_project/"> roughness effects on flow over airfoils </a></h5>
+<h5> <u>Aim</u> : First, to implement ROM tools in Python/VTK framework and carry out validation studies for incompressible flow over cylinder test case.
+Next, use the tools to capture the dynamical features of "chaneling phenomenon" as discussed in our work on  <a href="http://127.0.0.1:4000/projects/1_project/"> roughness effects on flow over airfoils.</a></h5>

 <hr>
 <p class="top-one"> </p>